 Lemma 1.
-A protocol written in SIMPLE is guaranteed to be free of inconsistencies.
+A protocol written in SIMPLE is guaranteed to be consistent.

 Proof.
-The proof is easy: in our language an agent has the right to do something if and only if there is an active rule with a consequence that gives this right to the agent.
+The proof is easy: in our language, by definition, an agent has the right to do something if and only if there is at least one active rule that grants this right to the agent.
 This can never lead to inconsistencies: either such a rule exists or not.